exterior street sign

 obyrnes.com

 March isn’t usually patio weather in Edmonton, but Duggan’s Boundary will be heating up theirs for the annual St. Patrick’s Day festivities.
+There will be live music and special performances from a pipe band and Irish dancers, plus festive drink specials and green beer.
 What else is promised?
-“Green beer, green swag, Irish dancers & live music.”
+“The music will be loud.
+The pints will be plentiful.
+The dancing will be Irish.”

 9013 88 Ave NW, Edmonton